Skip to content

 "Failed to fetch DOI"

-The DOI may be invalid or the Crossref API may be temporarily unavailable.
+The DOI may be invalid or both APIs (Crossref and DataCite) may have failed.

 Check: 1.
 Verify the DOI format (should be 10.prefix/suffix) 2.
 Test the DOI at https://doi.org/YOUR_DOI 3.
-Try again later if Crossref is rate-limiting
+Try again later if APIs are rate-limiting 4.
+For repository DOIs (Zenodo, etc.), ensure the record is public

 Rate Limiting